genderkit/genderkit/_resources/schools.md

 A number of local authorities and organisations have produced resources or policies specifically for schools in their area.

-{% include publications tag="Local school policies" %}
+{% include publications-summary tag="Local school policies" %}